Yukon Energy participates actively in community events and sets aside some of our profits to assist community groups throughout the territory.

 Yukon Energy is a fervent supporter of the Whitehorse Food Bank, a facility that assists hundreds of needy Yukoners.
-2016 was the nineth year in a row that Yukon Energy contributed financially to the organization.
-Apart from the Corporate contribution, a number of our staff spent a day helping out at the food bank.
+2019 was the 12th year in a row that Yukon Energy contributed financially to the organization.

 Available Light Film Festival and the Dawson City International Short Film Festival ($8,000/$5,000)

 These two winter film festivals are very popular events; thousands of people turn out each year to view quality movies made locally and around the world.
-For the past several years Yukon Energy has been the co-presenter of both festivals, along with the Yukon Film Society (Available Light Film Festival) and the Klondike Institute of Art and Culture (Dawson City International Short Film Festival).
+For the past several years Yukon Energy has been a co-presenter of both festivals, along with the Yukon Film Society and Yukon Hotels (Available Light Film Festival) and the Klondike Institute of Art and Culture (Dawson City International Short Film Festival).

 Superstar Contest ($6,500)

-For the past five years, Yukon Energy has been the title sponsor of Superstar, an evening that showcases the talents of young Yukon singers, songwriters, musicians and dancers.
-This popular event is part of the annual Sourdough Rendezvous Winter Festival.
+For the past eight years, Yukon Energy has been the title sponsor of Superstar, a performance that showcases the talents of young Yukon singers, songwriters, musicians and dancers.
+This well-loved evening is part of the annual Sourdough Rendezvous Winter Festival.

 This is another cause that Yukon Energy has supported for many years.
 Our contribution goes towards programming for Yukon children and young adults with special needs.

-Both of these organizations work to better the lives of the territory’s domestic animals.
-The money for Kona’s Coalition helped to cover the cost of medical procedures for animals whose owners could not otherwise afford the veterinarian bills.
-The donation to the Humane Society was used to help with operations at the Mae Bachur Animal Shelter.
-The shelter takes in close to 900 dogs and cats over the course of a year, feeding and housing them until they can be adopted out to ‘forever’ homes.
-In addition to providing money, staff volunteered at the Mae Bachur shelter, giving parts of the facility a fresh coat of paint.
+This organization works to better the lives of the territory’s domestic animals.
+Yukon Energy’s donation was used to help repair cat and dog kennels.
+The shelter takes in close to 900 dogs and cats over the course of a year, feeding and housing them until they can be adopted out to "forever" homes.